How to intentionally probe someone's salvation in conversation (or have a gospel convo) ⭐️

 Meet to talk.
 Have them think out how they'll have the convo and what the estimated role play will be as they lead the spiritual intervention.

 You could have them meet up and you not even be there.
 You could be at home and not in the room but cooking a meal and listening in, or just let the godly person report back to you in detail the convo they had.
-The unbelieving spouse would be more comfortable and let their guard down for genuine convos if you arent there.
+A unbelieving bf/spouse would be more comfortable and let their guard down for genuine convos if you arent there.

 If the false convert spouse doesn't do well in the convo and it wasn't fruitful...
 Keep praying.
 Find someone else and try again sometime relatively soon.